uboslinux/ubos-docs/sphinx/developers/site-json.rst

       This contains the base64-encoded favicon for your site.
 UBOS will decode the base64, and serve the result as ``favicon.ico`` at the root of your site.

-``appconfigs``:
-   A JSON array of the AppConfigurations at this site.
-There is no significance to the order of the elements in the array.
-An AppConfiguration is the installation of an app at a particular context path at a particular site, together with any accessories and/or customization parameters that are specific to this installation of the app.

 AppConfigs
 ----------